CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 ### Task 2: Connect to the Azure Cosmos DB NoSQL API account from the SDK

-Using the credentials from the newly created account, you will connect with the SDK classes and create a new database and container instance.
-Then, you will use the Data Explorer to validate that the instances exist in the Azure portal.
+In this task, you will connect to the Azure Cosmos DB NoSQL API account using the Azure SDK for .NET.
+You'll use Visual Studio Code to run a script that creates a new database and container within your Cosmos DB account.
+Once the database and container are created, you will validate their existence using the Data Explorer in the Azure portal.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **06-sdk-crud** folder.